Building Permits - Unincorporated Area

 Where do I get my building permit?

 Review for compliance with the South Florida Building Code (including structural, electrical, mechanical, plumbing, and fire safety will occur AFTER the building permit application has been filed with the Permitting, Licensing and Consumer Protection Division.
-Please contact the Permitting, Licensing and Consumer Protection Division regarding building permit application requirements and time frames for obtaining a building permit.
+Please contact the Environmental Licensing and Building Permitting Division regarding building permit application requirements and time frames for obtaining a building permit.

 2. Minor Buildings - No Development Order Required

-Most minor buildings are reviewed by the Permitting, Licensing and Consumer Protection Division prior to filing an builidng permit application with that Division.
+Most minor buildings are reviewed by the Environmental Licensing and Building Permitting Division prior to filing an builidng permit application with that Division.
 Typical projects in this category include "small scale" construction such as swimming pools, decks, patios, fences, sheds (under 250 sq. ft.), exterior above-ground renovations, residential driveways, interior renovations which do not add dwelling units or change the occupancy of the building, and other minor additions to single family homes.
-(NOTE: Storage tanks are also reviewed by the Planning and Environmental Regulation Division.)
+(NOTE: Storage tanks are also reviewed by us.)

-Please consult with the Permitting, Licensing and Consumer Protection Division for information regarding minor building requirements.
+Please contact the Environmental Licensing and Building Permitting Division for information regarding minor building requirements.